muhamm-ad/RFID-Attendance-System/README.md

 ## Test Data

-The system includes automatic test data (seed) that is loaded on first initialization:
+The system includes automatic test data (seed) that is loaded on first initialization, can be found in [`prisma/seed.ts`](./prisma/seed.ts).

-- **28 persons**: 15 students, 5 teachers, 4 staff members, 4 visitors
-- **Attendance data**: November 2024 - January 2025
-- **Payments**: Distributed across 3 trimesters

 Seed data is defined in `prisma/seed.ts` and can be loaded using `npx prisma db seed`.